Hermite spectral method for the inelastic Boltzmann equation

 \subsection{Inhomogeneous experiments}

-In this section, two spatially one-dimensional problems, the Couette flow and Fourier heat transfer, and one spatially two-dimensional problem the periodic diffusion are studied.
-In all the tests, Argon is taken as the working gas, and the HS model is utilized as the collision model.
+In this section, we study two one-dimensional spatial problems: Couette flow and Fourier heat transfer, as well as a two-dimensional spatial periodic diffusion problem.
+For all these tests, the hard sphere (HS) model is utilized as the collision model.
 The Knudsen number is calculated with

-Here, the parameters in \eqref{eq:express_Kn} are the nondimensionalization parameters of Argon and HS collision kernel, which are shown in Tab. \ref{table:character}, with the method of nondimensionalization listed in App. \ref{app:nondim}.
-The DSMC method provided in \cite{Astillero2005} for the HS collision kernel is utilized to provide the reference solution.
+where the parameters in \eqref{eq:express_Kn} correspond to the nondimensionalization parameters of the working gas and HS collision kernel, which are listed in Tab. \ref{table:character}.
+The method of nondimensionalization is described in App. \ref{app:nondim}.
+The reference solutions for these tests are obtained using the DSMC method provided in \cite{Astillero2005} for the HS collision kernel.